rexfordnyrk/chromeproxyauth/README.md

-# chromeproxyauth
+# ProxyAuth
-Adds proxy authentication support to chrome webdriver when using https://github.com/tebeka/selenium
+Uses chrome extensions to add proxy authentication support to chrome webdriver when using Selenium in Go via https://github.com/tebeka/selenium